sst/sst/www/docs/constructs/ViteStaticSite.about.md

 console.log(import.meta.env.VITE_USER_POOL_CLIENT);
 ```

-:::note
+:::info
-Note that, Vite only exposes variables prefixed with `VITE_` in your app.
+Vite only exposes environment variables prefixed with `VITE_` to your app.
 :::

 You can pass these in directly from the construct.